atharaq/atharaq.github.io/cs2-f23/lesson1.md

 At this point, you should be able to run a simple program.
 I'd like to you [submit a program on Replit](https://replit.com/team/cs2-fall-2023/Pre-Lesson-1) just to make sure you can.
 The program should output your name.

 In addition, make sure you are doing all of the exercises at the end of chapter 1.
 In particular, **Exercise 3** is a good way to see what symbols / words / etc are important and what is not, at least to the Java compiler.
-Spend some time on that: you can play around with it during the coding exercise on CodingRooms, but please make sure you submit **working** code that just outputs your name after you are done with all of that.
+Spend some time on that: you can play around with it during the coding exercise on replit, but please make sure you submit **working** code that just outputs your name after you are done with all of that.

 # Chapter 2: Variables and Operators